CoderJoshDK/WIOpy/README.md

 ```

 ## How to use
 An example of creating a WIOpy connection
+One important note is that you need to pass in the private key file location.
 ```py
 from wiopy import WalmartIO